Town: Bulgaria

 Bulgarians do not, in general, differentiate between 'city' and 'town'.
 However, in everyday language and media the terms "large towns" and "small towns" are in use.
 "Large towns" usually refers to Sofia, Plovdiv, Varna and Burgas, which have population over 200,000.
 Ruse and Stara Zagora are often included as well due to presence of relatively developed infrastructure and population over 100,000 threshold.
 It is difficult to call the remaining provincial capitals "large towns" as, in general, they are less developed and have shrinking population, some with as few as 30,000 inhabitants.

 In Bulgaria the Council of Ministers defines what constitutes a settlement, while the President of Bulgaria grants each settlement its title.
 In 2005 the requirement that villages that wish to classify themselves as town must have a social and technical infrastructure, as well as a population of no fewer than 3500 people.
 For resort settlements the requirements are lower with the population needing to be no fewer than 1000 people but infrastructure requirements remain.

 Canada

 The legal definition of a town in Canada varies by province or territory, as each has jurisdiction over defining and legislating towns, cities and other types of municipal organization within its own boundaries.

 The province of Quebec is unique in that it makes no distinction under law between towns and cities.
 There is no intermediate level in French between village and ville (municipality is an administrative term usually applied to a legal, not geographical entity), so both are combined under the single legal status of ville.
 While an informal preference may exist among English speakers as to whether any individual ville is commonly referred to as a city or as a town, no distinction and no objective legal criteria exist to make such a distinction under law.

+Ontario allows municipalities to select whichever administrative term they like with no legal distinction existing between towns, townships, cities, and villages.
+Instead all municipalities, with the exception of Toronto and Ottawa, fall into one of three legal categories under the Municipalities Act: Single-tier (I.e. towns that are located within a region or county but that are considered separate for municipal purposes such as Hamilton), lower-tier (i.e. municipalities that are part of a region or county such as St. Catharines), or upper-tier (i.e. regional municipalities such as Niagara).
+Accordingly, many larger municipalities continue to use the title of town due to it better reflecting the character of the municipality.
+For example, Oakville (2021 Population: 213,759) is the largest municipality to use the title of town to reflect its largely suburban character while other municipalities such as Richmond Hill (2021 Population: 202,022) have opted to change their status from "town" to "city" to encourage investment.